MitalAshok/ref_counted_shared_ptr/README.md

 ## Rationale

-Say you are interfacing with another language or a library written around a different language, and you need a class with reference counting where the library needs to be able to affect the reference count.
+Say you are interfacing with another language or a library written around a different language, and you need a class with reference counting where the library needs to be able to use the reference count.
 An example:
 Window's COM interfaces, [`IUnknown`](https://docs.microsoft.com/en-us/windows/win32/api/unknwn/nn-unknwn-iunknown) needing an `AddRef` and `Release`.

-Using a `std::shared_ptr`, which would be the obvious implementation for reference counting with `use_count`, is not feasible since there is no way to request an "increment reference count" and "decrement reference count", since those are tied to RAII: increment on construction, decrement on destruction.
+Using a `std::shared_ptr`, which would be the obvious implementation for reference counting with `use_count`, is not feasible since there is no way to request an "increment reference count" or "decrement reference count", since those are tied to RAII: increment on construction, decrement on destruction.

 This explicitly adds `incref` and `decref` member functions.
 With the COM interface example: